elaforge/karya/doc/overview.md

 synths out of the '80s, create a new high-resolution protocol, and modify the major samplers and synthesizers to support it.
 This will surely never happen, because there were no sequencers or input devices to generate the high resolution output, and no tradition of music that relies on it.
-As far as I can tell, VST's "automation parameters" are basically higher resolution MIDI controls, so some of this could probably be ameliorated by extending a VST host to turn high resolution OSC into VST automation.
+I think VST's "automation parameters" are basically higher resolution MIDI controls, so some of this could probably be ameliorated by extending a VST host to turn high resolution OSC into VST automation.
 As far as I know there is no program that does this.
 Probably the fundamental problem is that no one cares much about this issue.

 - The score format tries to be simple and general, but the price is that it's not as efficient as more specialized notation.
 For example, staff notation